luxmargos/compose-cat/README.md

 ### `CMP_DETECTED_COMPOSE_BIN`

-- Set by ComposeCat to the compose binary that was selected at runtime.
+- Set by ComposeCat to the compose binary selected at runtime.

 ### `CMP_PROJECT_NAME`

-- If `-p/--project-name` is provided, this variable is ignored.
+- Ignored when `-p/--project-name` is provided.
-- Otherwise, if set, it is passed as `-p, --project-name ${CMP_PROJECT_NAME}` to compose.
+- Otherwise, when set, ComposeCat forwards it as `-p, --project-name ${CMP_PROJECT_NAME}`.
 - Useful for selecting per-profile project names.

 ### `CMP_BASE_DIR`